-For this experiment we specify the bounding boxes $[(a, b), (c, d)]$.
-We sample from three different regions, which we label as \emph{high}: $[(-110, -95), (23, 27)]$, \emph{mid}:$[(-80, -70), (16, 22)]$, and \emph{full}: where we sample from the flat distribution on the unit sphere (see Section~\ref{sec:choose_weight_dist}).
-Figure~\ref{fig:scatter_2d} shows a scatter plot of the sampled values for the various methods.
-The bright points in the plots show that our approach increasingly samples from the desired region with more iterations.
-Figure~\ref{fig:bsr_2d_syn} shows the plots for the SR for all the sampling regions.
-We observe that our approach has a lower or comparable SR than all the other baselines.

-\paragraph{Synthetic six-objective function} To show the viability of our method in high-dimensions, we sample six random functions $f_k:\Rb^6 \to \Rb,\ f_k \sim \GP(\zero, \kappa),\ k \in \{1, \dots, 6\}$ where $\kappa$ is the squared exponential kernel.
+\textbf{Synthetic six-objective function.} To show the viability of our method in high-dimensions, we sample six random functions $f_k:\Rb^6 \to \Rb,\ f_k \sim \GP(\zero, \kappa),\ k \in [6]$ where $\kappa$ is the squared exponential kernel.
 Devoid of any domain knowledge about this random function, we linearly transform the objectives values to $[0,1]$ for simplicity.
-We specify the bounding box as $[a_k, b_k] = [2/3, 1],\ 1\le k \le 6$.
-We call this the \emph{mid} region since the bounding box has the same range for all the objectives.
-The simple regret plot in Figure~\ref{fig:bsr_high_dim} shows that our approach leads to a smaller regret is lesser number of evaluations.
+We specify the bounding box as $[a_k, b_k] = [2/3, 1],\ \forall k \in [6]$ and denote it as the \emph{mid} region, as the weight samples are of similar magnitude.
+The simple regret plot for this experiment is shown in Figure~\ref{fig:bsr_high_dim}.

-\paragraph{Locality Sensitive Hashing} Locality Sensitive Hashing (LSH)~\citep{andoni2015practical} is a randomized algorithm for computing the $k$-nearest neighbours.
+\textbf{Locality Sensitive Hashing.} Locality Sensitive Hashing (LSH) \citep{andoni2015practical} is a randomized algorithm for computing the $k$-nearest neighbours.
 LSH involves a number of tunable parameters: the number of hash tables, number of hash bits, and the number of probes to make for each query.
 The parameters affect the average query time, precision and memory usage.
 While increasing the number of hash tables results in smaller query times, it leads to an increase in the memory footprint.
 Similarly, while increasing the number of probes leads to a higher precision, it increases the query time.
-In this experiment we explore the trade-offs between these three objectives.
+We explore the trade-offs between these three objectives.